alanbchristie/ra-converter/README.md

 object's RA co-ordinate and the current time of day (in UTC/GMT/Zulu time).

 ## Locating objects using the fixed RA calibration
-You've calibrated your RA axis, sometime earlier, during the day, and now you want to locate an object.
+You've calibrated your RA axis, sometime during the day, and now you want to locate an object.

 Let's say you want to locate **Capella** in the constellation of [Auriga].

-You need to turn your telescope to `5h 16m` (the RA co-ordinate of **Capella**).
-But, as your RA axis is statically calibrated for _midnight_ you first have to adjust the target co-ordinate using the current time (UTC).
+You look up the object's co-ordinate and realise you need to turn your telescope to `5h 16m` (the RA co-ordinate of **Capella**).
+But, as your RA axis is statically calibrated for _midnight_ you can;'t use it directly.
+Instead, you have to adjust the target co-ordinate using the current time (UTC).
+As the axis uses Hours and Minutes as the measurement this is easy.

-So, if it's 11PM (UTC) when you want to look at **Capella** then add `23h` (11PM) to your target co-ordinate (`5h 16m`).
-This yields the new (corrected) value `4h 16m`.
+If it's 11PM (UTC) add `23h` to your target co-ordinate (`5h 16m`).
+This yields the new value `4h 16m`, which is the corrected value for your fixed RA axis.

-Rotate your telescope to `4h 16m` and (with the correct declination) you should be looking at **Capella**.
+Rotate your telescope to `4h 16m` and, with the correct declination (`+45 degrees 59 minutes`) you should be (roughly) centred on **Capella**.

-In summary - it's a handy trick - rapid location of celestial objects without having to adjust the RA axis!
+In summary - what we have here is a handy trick - the rapid location of objects using celestial coordinates without needing to adjust the RA axis!

-## Running the utility
+## Running the software utility
 You can of course, in your head, add the current UTC time to your target value.

-If you can do that in your head than all the better (because you won't need to run this code).
+If you can do that in your head than all the better, because you won't need to run this software.
 But, if you aren't good at mental arithmetic this code will help you.

 Clone the repository and, from a suitable Python environment, run the